 The key to managing and mitigating risk is through good planning.
 Spending the time to identify, quantify, and create mitigations is a great first step to reducing your supply chain risk.

 The ever-increasing complexity of supply chain management

-Supply chain managers have a complex job, and this job is getting more complex every day.
-A well-executed and efficient supply chain can create a huge competitive advantage for a company.
+As supply chain management becomes more interconnected and complex, a supply chain manager’s job is also getting more complex every day.
+A well-executed and efficient supply chain can create a huge competitive advantage for an organization.

-With enough knowledge and the right spend management tools, you can mitigate many critical risks in one fell swoop.
+With enough knowledge and the right spend management tools, you can mitigate many critical risks.
 And when a company’s supply chain management operates smoothly, you can become your company’s unsung hero.